ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/style_and_layout/responsive_design.md

 **READ ON –** To learn more about fallbacks, see the [Placeholders & Fallbacks](placeholders.md) guide.
 [/tip]

-In AMP, there are two way to achieve serving optimized images:
+In AMP, there are two way to achieve serving optimized images: server-side and client-side.

+##### Configuring the server to send the most appropriate image format

-- Developers using image formats that are not widely supported, such as WebP, can configure their server to process browser `Accept` headers and respond with image bytes and the appropriate [`Content-Type` header](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/client-hints/).
-This avoids the browser from downloading image types it does not support.
-Read more about [content negotiation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation).[sourcecode:html]
+Developers using image formats that are not widely supported, such as WebP, can configure their server to process browser `Accept` headers and respond with image bytes and the appropriate [`Content-Type` header](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/client-hints/).
+This prevents the browser from downloading image types it does not support.
+Read more about [content negotiation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation).

+[sourcecode:html]
 Accept: image/webp,image/apng,image/_,_/\*;q=0.8
 [/sourcecode]
-- Provide nested image fallbacks, such as the example below.

-##### Example: Serve different image formats
+##### Using nested image fallbacks

 In the following example, if the browser supports WebP, serve mountains.webp, otherwise serve mountains.jpg.